Activities in parks

-See the Friendly Parks for All (pdf, 569 KB) leaflet to find out more about the types of facilities and activities in our parks and open spaces.
-You can also view the events listing of activities in parks compiled by Habitats and Heritage.
+Visit Friendly Parks for All to find out more about the types of facilities and activities available in our parks and open spaces.
+Other activities can be found in the event listing compiled by Habitats and Heritage.

 We have regular Health Walks throughout the borough which make use of parks and open spaces.
 Accessible Wellbeing Walks are run in partnership with Richmond Borough Mind and Ruils.
 Please note that these organisations are separate from the London Borough of Richmond upon Thames.

 - Wellbeing walks May to December 2021 (pdf, 248 KB)

 We encourage participants to register for the Accessible Wellbeing Walk as we need to know if they require assistance or a volunteer to push the wheelchair.
 For more information, contact email@example.com.

 We have compiled a list of outdoor learning providers in the borough(pdf, 450KB).